Drums of Mer: Reception

+dence of an Imagination that hastens enthusiastically ahead of the facts marshalled in long, painstaking historical research."

+The Australian Women's Weekly wrote that the book "though excellent reading, just falls short of the high standard one is beginning to expect from this writer and it misses, for lack of careful sub-editing."

 Proposed film adaptation

+In the 1930s Claude Flemming attempted to make a film version.

 Sandy Harbutt planned to make a film version of it in the late 1970s with his then-wife Helen Morse as associate producer.
 Research trips were undertaken to various locations in 1977.
 In October 1977 Harbutt was reportedly writing a script in the New Hebridies and hoped to start filming in April 1978.
 In 1999 Harbutt said he still intended to make the movie.
 However no film resulted.

 Dance adaptation

 In 1996 the Aboriginal Islander Dance Theatre presented a theatre production based on the novel.